 Electron donors for microbial denitrification are categorized into three main groups based on their source: (1) external organics, such as methanol, ethanol, or acetate, which are usually added to the process; (2) internal organics, coming from the breakdown of cellular material like cell debris, extracellular polymeric substances (EPS), and endogenous respiration, as well as from volatile fatty acids (VFAs) produced through in-line or side-stream fermentation of waste activated sludge (WAS); and (3) inorganic donors, including reduced forms of iron (Fe(II)), sulfur (S(−II)), and hydrogen (H₂), which facilitate autotrophic denitrification pathways.

 At low influent C/N, external organic addition is often necessary to meet stoichiometric electron requirements for complete denitrification.
-The theoretical COD/N ratio for complete NO₃⁻ reduction with acetate is approximately 86 g COD/g NO₃⁻–N; however, in practice, higher values are required to account for biomass growth and competing processes.
+The theoretical COD/N ratio for complete NO₃⁻ reduction with acetate is approximately 86 g COD/g NO₃⁻–N; however, in practice, higher values are required to account for biomass growth and competing processes (need reference).
 If the available COD/N drops below about 3–4, incomplete denitrification is likely unless alternative electron pathways are engaged (Wiesmann 2005, Metcalf and Eddy 2014).
 Magnetite can help address this electron donor challenge by (i) enabling Fe(II)-dependent autotrophic denitrification and (ii) mediating DIET, thereby making more efficient use of limited organic carbon.

 When influent carbon-to-nitrogen ratios fall below the threshold required for complete denitrification, multiple operational challenges arise.
 Denitrification may prematurely stop at nitrite or nitrous oxide (NO ₂⁻ or N ₂ O) rather than fully converting to nitrogen gas, as electron flow to the final reductase NosZ (N ₂ O reductase) becomes critically restricted.
 This leads to the undesirable buildup and release of nitrous oxide, a potent greenhouse gas.
 Additionally, insufficient electron donors result in slow overall nitrate reduction, often allowing nitrate to persist in the effluent.
 While conventional measures such as dosing external carbon, improving internal carbon recovery, and optimizing processes through strategies like simultaneous nitrification-denitrification or shortcut nitrogen pathways can partially address these issues, they do not fundamentally overcome the inherent limitation caused by a lack of electron donors.(Chai, Xiang et al. 2019, Chen, Gao et al. 2024).